Video: Building Know-how: Terra Cotta

 Filmmaker: Stephen Penta

-Boston Valley Terra Cotta has been working with developer JDS Development Group, building designer Roman and Williams, and architect the IBI Group to bring The Fitzroy to life at 514 W 24th St in New York City.
+Boston Valley Terra Cotta has been working with developer JDS Development Group and building designer Roman and Williams to bring The Fitzroy to life at 514 W 24th St in New York City.
 Below is a video courtesy of JDS Development Group and filmmaker Stephen Penta, touring the Boston Valley factory and discussing this project:

 This unique job features all four of Boston Valley’s forming methods to create the 5600 masonry units involved in the Fitzroy’s sleek terra cotta facade: